AyedaOk/DT_custom_script/README.md

 ## Description

-You can wantch this video for a demonstration of what the script does --> https://youtu.be/bGFSdvZCsN0
+You can watch this video for a demonstration of what the script does --> https://youtu.be/bGFSdvZCsN0

 This script requires installing ollama.
 It can be installed from a DOcker container.
 You can watch this video if you want to know how to install it with docker --> https://youtu.be/dGwhvTCIbT8

 This video if you want to know how to install it natively -->https://youtu.be/If6PUnd4zO0

+# Enfuse Simple

+## Description

+This plugin is using enfue and align_image_stack to do focus stacking and HDR.
+The `enfuseAdvanced` plugin gives more flexibility but does not work on Windows and macOS. `Enfuse Simple` is more simple, but works on Linux, macOS and Windows.
+You can watch this video for explanations about how to install it --> https://youtu.be/dcHRvXXtQOY